EdgeOne CLI

 6. Submit Deployment

-After local development and debugging, push the project code to the Git remote to trigger the Pages backend CI build and deployment, completing the entire development process.
+After local development and debugging is done, push the project code to the Git remote to trigger the CI build and deployment in the Pages backend, completing the entire development process.

 7. Local Deployment